jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.14.1    How to create or delete a contact?

-Click **Personal Address List** link in the “Address List” in the left navigation bar feature list, then you can enter the address list page.
+Click **Personal Address List** link in the "Address List" in the left navigation bar feature list, then you can enter the address list page.

 Click **Create a Contact Group** at the lower left of the address list page, then you can create a new contact group; click **Create a Contact**, then you can create a new contact;

-If you want to delete a contact, please select the contact and then click **Delete the Contact** at the top of the page, then the system will pop up the confirmation information: “Do you confirm to delete the selected contact completely?” ; then click **Confirm**, and then you can delete the address information selected.
+If you want to delete a contact, please select the contact and then click **Delete the Contact** at the top of the page, then the system will pop up the confirmation information: "Do you confirm to delete the selected contact completely?" ; then click **Confirm**, and then you can delete the address information selected.

 1.14.2 How to use the personal address list?

-The name and Email address of the contact are displayed on the selected address list page, with “More” action above the contact:
+The name and Email address of the contact are displayed on the selected address list page, with "More" action above the contact:

 1) Create contact: You can create a new contact;